AlexKizer/challenger/README.md

 * 'FunctionDeclaration'
 * 'VariableDeclaration'

-This follows from this [API](https://developer.mozilla.org/en-US/docs/Mozilla/Projects/SpiderMonkey/Parser_API).
+List follows from this [API](https://developer.mozilla.org/en-US/docs/Mozilla/Projects/SpiderMonkey/Parser_API).

 ## snippets
 Snippets represent generic 'sub-trees' of an AST.
 We can test if a given AST contains the sub-tree